190930-UTA-CW-Go/project2-AGDJ/usrS.md

 JAG-D is a service that will allow one main server to set up and install applications from the apt package on many clients, through the use of API endpoints.
 #
 CLIENT
-- [ ] API endpoints to grab client information
+- [ ] 2 API endpoints to grab client information
-- [ ] API fucntion needs to parse data into a structure and send out the structure using json
+- [ ] 1 API fucntion needs to parse data into a structure and send out the structure using json
-- [ ] JSON format data structures to be able to encode information
+- [ ] 1 JSON format data structures to be able to encode information
-- [ ] API endpoint to send configuration data to the client
+- [ ] 2 API endpoint to send configuration data to the client
-- [ ] HTTP server to handle API
+- [ ] 1 HTTP server to handle API
 #
 SERVER
-- [ ] HTTP POST function to send a list of desired applications to be installed
+- [ ] 2 HTTP POST function to send a list of desired applications to be installed
-- [ ] HTTP GET function to grab information off the client
+- [ ] 3 HTTP GET function to grab information off the client
-- [ ] Database to store IP addresses and Administrator info
+- [ ] 2 Database to store IP addresses and Administrator info
-- [ ] Have the same data structures as on client to be able to receive the buffered data
+- [ ] 2 Have the same data structures as on client to be able to receive the buffered data
-- [ ] HTTP server with a front end.
+- [ ] 3 HTTP server with a front end.
-- [ ] Present information in an HTML template that parses the data.
+- [ ] 1 Present information in an HTML template that parses the data.
 Stats Page
-- [ ] Users should have a user sign in for administrators
-- [ ] Users get a welcome page describing the application
-- [ ] Users get a web page where they can install multiple applications form a list on their client
+- [ ] 2 Users get a web page where they can install multiple applications form a list on their client
-- [ ] Administrative users have the abolity to add other moderators to edit client machines and give them a sign in and a password
+- [ ] 1 Administrative users have the ability to add other moderators to edit client machines and give them a sign in and a password

-- [ ] A sign in page for administrators.
+- [ ] 1 A sign in page for administrators.
-- [ ] A welcome page that describes the application, registers new administrators, and adds new machines.
+- [ ] 1 A welcome page that describes the application, registers new administrators, and adds new machines.